#DRStart#

 understanding of external and internal risks associated with the business.
 The framework

-promotes risk ownership, accountability, self-assessment and continuous improvement to
+promotes risk ownership, accountability and continuous improvement to minimise adverse

-minimize adverse impact on achievement of business objectives and enhance the Company's
+impact on achievement of business objectives and enhance the Companys competitive

 POLICY FOR PREVENTION, PROHIBITION AND REDRESSAL OF SEXUAL HARASSMENT